jewels86/Axinite/README.md

 Any help will be appricated!
 ### Other ways to support
 - Giving this repository a star!
 This really helps me to get Axinite out to other developers.
 - Reaching out!
-I'd love to hear about your thoughts, ideas, and issues with Axinite.
+I'd love to hear about your thoughts, ideas, and issues.

 ## Gallery
 ![axinite-2](https://github.com/user-attachments/assets/2e952d41-5585-484d-bc3b-05c92aeefe2d)